DonChong2000/TodayILearn/HG-meditation/Path of Accomplishmnet (Siddhi Padha).md

 - Our brain see the behavior has reward right away.

-If we have that abstract goal in mind, it's gonna be very hard to reinforce that behavior
+**==If we have that abstract goal in mind, it's gonna be very hard to reinforce that behavior==**

+Your goal is something can happen, but not something you can do.
+The only things you can do, is go training today, this hour, in the present.

+We can't do goals, the only thing we can do is present actions.

+## How to re